Relay Breakout Board Assembly Guide

 Introduction

-The Relay Breakout Board is designed to work seamlessly with the Output Card and Node Card, providing reliable control of 5 V devices such as motors, lights, or other accessories that require up to 1A of current.
+The Relay Breakout Board is designed to work seamlessly with the Output Card, Digital I/O Card, or Node Card, providing reliable control of 5 VDC devices such as motors, lights, or other accessories that require up to 1A of current.
 This breakout board uses high-quality relays to switch power to connected devices, ensuring safe and efficient operation for various automation and control applications.

 The board contains four relays, each capable of controlling two independent outputs, giving you a total of eight outputs.
 Each relay is rated for up to 1A of current, making it ideal for controlling low-power devices while providing isolation between the control circuit and the devices being powered.